tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 # What Do?

-We need a different model for React components to subscribe to application state and for those state updates to propagate through the app, without sacraficing the pros of the [unidirectional data flow of react](https://reactjs.org/docs/thinking-in-react.html).
+We need a different model for `React` components to subscribe to application state and for those state updates to propagate through the app, without sacraficing the pros of the [unidirectional data flow of react](https://reactjs.org/docs/thinking-in-react.html).

+To do this we need to distinguish between nominal and physical identity in software.
+Nominal identity is like a proper name.
+Proper names hold over time, no matter how the physical characteristics of the named thing changes.
+E.g., We always recognize that the Nile refers to the Nile river, even though at every instant the physical makeup of the Nile is changing.
+This is the case because nominal identities get their meaning from causal links over time rather than physical composition at snapshots in time.

+For our specific use case, adding and removing slides from a slide deck does not change the nominal identity of the deck.
+It's still the same deck, just with a longer causal chain of events attached to it.
+If I make a presentation on Apes called "Matt's Ape Presentation" and remove a slide or fix up spelling mistakes, it is still "Matt's Ape Presentation."
+The Nile today is the Nile tomorrow, just with some more accumulated history.

+Now at this point it might sound like I'm suggesting a regression back to mutable data structures and all the complications that that entails.
+In some ways yes, in other ways no. I think we can have the best of both worlds:

+1. A nominal identity rooted in causal links that can refer to something that shifts over time
+2. Immutable physical identities that refer to snapshots in time.

+I think the current state software is in is a false dichotomy between immutable & functional vs mutable & oo.
+I explain more on this in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) as well as [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).

+If we introduce the concept of nominal identity, references in the state tree would be nominal references.
+If something in `AuthoringState` changes, the nominal reference to `AuthoringState` from `AppState` would not change.
+If slides are added to a `Deck`, the nominal reference to `Deck` from `AppState` would not change.

+Further, `AppState` never changes nominally.
+It is constant for the lifetime of the user's session. `AuthoringState` is nominally constant so long as the user does not load a new `Deck`. `blockState` changes nominally every time we reference a different block element within the slide.
+E.g., new paragraph, header, quote, etc. block.

+# Integrating It

+React should only concern itself and update when specific references changes.
+Rereferences should be nominal references which hold over time such that we can update references to deeply nested items without updating the entire state tree.

+The updating of references must be atomic so at any instant in time the state of the system represents a consistent physical identity.

+# Framework

-To do that I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework based on the work outlined in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) and [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).
+I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework based on the work outlined here, [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) and [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).

-I'll be introducing and publishing this framework in a follow up post in the next week.
+I'll be publishing this framework in a follow up post over the next week.

 <!-- TODO next post -->